influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 Deletions can occur while a new file is being written.
 Since the new TSM file is not complete a tombstone would not be written for it.
 This could result in deleted values getting written into a new file.
 To prevent this, if a compaction is running and a delete occurs, the current compaction is aborted and new compaction is started.

 When all files are processed and succesfully written, completion checkpoint markers are created and files are renamed.
+The engine then notifies the Cache of the last written timestamp which is used for by the Cache to know what entries can be evicted in the future.

 This process then runs again until there are no more WAL files and the minimum number of TSM files exists that are also under the maximum file size.